What to Expect When Visiting Baltimore

 Museums, attractions, casinos and gyms may be open with reduced capacity.
 Some specific closures and restrictions are still in place.
 Please confirm hours of operation and reservation and online ticketing requirements before visiting these establishments

-Restaurants, bars and other food service establishments are currently closed for in-person dining, both indoor and outdoor, but carry out options are available.
-Our comprehensive Dining at a Distance aggregator details what restaurants are open for takeout, curbside pick up or delivery.
+Restaurants, bars and other food service establishments are currently open for both indoor and outdoor dining with limited capacity.
+Our comprehensive Dining at a Distance aggregator details what restaurants are offering including carryout and delivery.
 And don’t forget to tip!
 Can’t make it in person?
 You can still support our local restaurants by purchasing gift cards, writing a positive review and engaging with them on social media.